Corbin Carroll Player Props: Diamondbacks vs. Pirates

-Corbin Carroll -- with an on-base percentage of .243 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the Arizona Diamondbacks against the Pittsburgh Pirates, with Mitch Keller on the hill, on July 8 at 4:10 PM ET.
+Corbin Carroll, with a slugging percentage of .441 in his past 10 games -- including two home runs -- will be in action for the Arizona Diamondbacks versus the Pittsburgh Pirates, with Carmen Mlodzinski on the mound, July 9 at 4:10 PM ET.

-He strung together two hits (going 2-for-5 with an RBI) in his most recent game against the Pirates.
+In his last game he had a one-hit performance (1-for-3) against the Pirates.

 Corbin Carroll Game Info & Props vs. the Pirates